ArgonDesign/gumpifier/uWSGI/README.md

 * It serves static files from `repo/webApp`
 * It can execute CGI scripts from `repo/webApp/cgi-bin`
 * It can handle concurrent requests to CGI scripts.
+Front end responsiveness will degrade otherwise.